 - Use the broiler pan and grid for broiling.
-They are designed to drain excess liquid and grease away from the cooking surface to help prevent spatter or smoke. - If you broil small quantities, you may want to use a small broiler pan.
+They are designed to drain excess liquid and grease away from the cooking surface to help prevent spatter, smoke, or fire. - If you broll small quantities, you may want to use a small broiler pan.
 They are available in the housewares section of many department stores. - For best broiling results, preheat for 5 minutes.
 Do not preheat with broiler pan in place. - Broiling rack position determines how the burner cooks your food.
 The lower the position, the more broiler grid area covered.
-See "Thermal broiling chart" later in this section for more information.
+See "Thermal broiling chart" on page 45 for more information.

-- To sear meat, place broiler pan at one of the higher rack positions. - Thin (3⁄4" [2 cm]) steaks may be broiled in the higher rack positions. - To cook thick (11⁄2" [4 cm]) steaks and other thick cuts of meat well done, start cooking on a lower rack position or move them to a lower rack position after searing. - After broiling, remove the broiler pan from the oven when you remove the food.
+- To sear meat, place broiler pan at one of the higher rack positions so that meat is very near the flame. - Thin (3⁄4") steaks may be broiled in the higher rack positions. - To cook thick (11⁄2") steaks and other thick cuts of meat well done, start cooking on a lower rack position or move them to a lower rack position after searing. - After broiling, remove the broiler pan from the oven when you remove the food.
 Drippings will bake on the pan if you leave it in the heated oven.

-NOTE: See "Broiling" earlier in this section for additional broiling tips.
+NOTE: See "Broiling" on page 41 for additional broiling tips.